 To participate in the Living Lab project Biobased Brazil you must meet some requirements.

-1. You are undergraduate (BSc) student at Avans, HZ, HAS, NHL/Stenden, Zuyd University of Applied Sciences or Maastricht University;
+1. You are undergraduate (BSc) student at Avans, HZ, NHL/Stenden, Zuyd University of Applied Sciences or Maastricht University;

 2. Your passport is valid at least 6 months beyond planned date of departure from Brazil;

 3. Apply for an internship project before the DEADLINE: 01/04 or 01/11.